Media consumption: Effects of media consumption

+In an article about media violence on society it states that extensive TV viewing among adolescents and young adults is associated with subsequent aggressive acts.
+Excessive media use has coexisted with negative health and behavior outcomes, like reduced physical activity, shorter attention span and disrupted sleeping patterns.

 When adolescents watch television for long periods of time they spend less time being active and engaged in physical activity.
 Many adolescents who spend large amounts of time watching television see actors as role models and try to emulate them by trying to be like them this can also have a negative impact on people's body images, mostly women.

 After seeing beautiful and thinner than average women in the media, viewers may feel worse about themselves and sometimes develop eating disorders.
 Some believe that the reason obesity rates have greatly increased in the last 20 years is due to increased media consumption.
 This is due to the fact that children are spending much more time playing video games and watching television than exercising.

-Social media is said to also cause anxiety and depression.
-Research suggests that young people who spend more than 2 hours per day on social media are more likely to report poor mental health, including psychological distress.
+Social media use has also been linked to mental health issues, especially amongst young adults, like increased anxiety, distress and overall low well-being.

 Numerous studies have also shown that media consumption has a significant association with poor sleep quality.
 Television and computer game exposure affect children's sleep and deteriorate verbal cognitive performance.

 Another problem that has developed due to increased media consumption is that people are becoming less independent.
 With text messaging and social media, people want instant gratification from their friends and often feel hurt if they do not receive an immediate response.
 Instead of having self-validation, people often need validation from others.
-Another issue with independence is that since children frequently get cellphones when they are very young, they are always connected and never truly alone.
-Today, many children do not have the rite of passage of being on their own because they can always call their parents if they need help or are frightened.
+Adding to this, constant access to phones and social media can heavily contribute to people replying on immediate responses and validation, this reduces independence.

-Minorities are often put in a negative light in the media as well, with blacks being portrayed as criminals, Hispanics portrayed as illegal aliens, and people from the Middle East portrayed as terrorists.
-Research has shown that consuming much media with headlines that depict minorities in negative ways can affect how people think.
+Minorities are often shown in a negative light in the media as well; using stereotypes and dated tropes such as Black and Hispanic people being portrayed as criminals, and people from the Middle East portrayed as terrorists.